-The preliminary project goal is to enroll approximately but not limited to 40 customers into the program.
+The preliminary project goal in the first year is to enroll approximately but not limited to 40 customers into the program.
 At the time that 40 customers have been qualified, the vendor and Central Basin staff will evaluate the remaining budget the service area needs and the cost of additional retrofit.
 This evaluation will to help to increase the number of additional participants.